Haval-Sadun/EsriGenerateOfflineMap/README.md

-# Bug Report: Exception During TakeMapOffline Task Cancellation
+# Bug Report: No Exception handling of Subtasks from GenerateOfflineMapJob

 ## Description
 When performing the OfflineMapTask.GenerateOfflineMap job (see MainPageViewModel.TakeMapOffline()) sub tasks are created and not handled correctly.
 The same is probably true for syncronizing offline maps.